sjbennett123/polarlarp/content/current_writeups/welcome_to_orctown/_index.md

 props:
   - 2 Banners of the bloody fist
-  - printed copies of the pledge of servitude
+  - printed copies of the Pledge of Servitude

 ---